- Student Services

 Accommodations documented on a VISA from by the SSD office must be turned in to the Physics Student Services Office (1440 Randall Lab) as soon as possible in order to ensure an alternate exam can be scheduled either at the Testing Accommodations Center (TAC) or in a different exam room.
 Use the online form and select “Testing Accommodations” as the request reason, complete all of the information, and attach the VISA form from SSD.
 Requests for accommodations must be submitted at least two weeks before the first assessment.

-If there is a conflicting class or exam time, use the online form and select “Conflict with another course or exam” as the request reason, complete all of the information, and attach a copy of your weekly class schedule.
+If there is an unavoidable conflicting class or exam time, use the online form and select “Conflict with another course or exam” as the request reason, complete all of the information, and attach a copy of your weekly class schedule.
+Unavoidable course conflicts do not include signing up for a course that runs at the same time as the Physics exams.

 If there is a religious holiday observance that conflicts with an exam, use the online form and select “Other” as the request reason, on the next screen select “Religious Holiday Observance,” and complete the rest of the information.
 Requests due to a religious holiday observance must be submitted before the drop/add deadline of the term.
 Religious observances do not include celebrations like weddings, bar/bat mitzvahs, baptisms, etc.